FREE SHIPPING ON ALL FEEL FREE ORDERS

 Even after a baby is born, the responsibilities of a breastfeeding mother extend beyond her own nutritional needs.
 Breastfeeding mothers must be cautious about what they consume, knowing that trace amounts can still be passed through breast milk to the newborn, sometimes even affecting milk flow and supply.

 That said, kava consumption isn’t strictly off-limits during breastfeeding.
-Its usage may resemble that of alcohol, wherein occasional consumption may be permissible if managed with care.
+Its usage may resemble that of an alcoholic beverage, wherein occasional consumption may be permissible if managed with care.
 As John Hopkins notes:[4]

 “To be safe, you should wait two hours after having a drink to feed your baby.
 (One standard drink is 12 ounces of regular beer, 5 ounces of wine or 1½ ounces of liquor.)
 Alcohol enters breastmilk and then the level decreases over time, similar to the way it gradually leaves your blood.
 If your breasts get uncomfortably full before enough time passes, you can pump the alcohol-laced breast milk and dump it.”